cBioPortal/cbioportal/docs/About-Us.md

 The cBioPortal for Cancer Genomics was originally developed at [Memorial Sloan Kettering Cancer Center](https://www.mskcc.org/) (MSK).
 The [public cBioPortal site](https://www.cbioportal.org) is hosted by the [Center for Molecular Oncology](https://www.mskcc.org/research/molecular-oncology) at MSK.
 The cBioPortal software is now available under an open source license via [GitHub](https://github.com/cBioPortal/).
-The software is now developed and maintained by a multi-institutional team, consisting of MSK, the Dana Farber Cancer Institute, Princess Margaret Cancer Centre in Toronto, Children's Hospital of Philadelphia, Caris Life Sciences, [The Hyve](https://thehyve.nl) in the Netherlands, and Bilkent University in Ankara, Turkey.
+The software is now developed and maintained by a multi-institutional team, consisting of MSK, the Dana Farber Cancer Institute, Princess Margaret Cancer Centre in Toronto, Children's Hospital of Philadelphia, Caris Life Sciences, [The Hyve](https://thehyve.nl) and [SE4BIO](https://www.se4.bio/) in the Netherlands, and Bilkent University in Ankara, Turkey.

 ## Memorial Sloan Kettering Cancer Center
 * Benjamin Gross
-* Onur Sumer
+* S Onur Sumer
 * Yichao Sun
 * Hongxin Zhang
 * Adam Abeshouse